aritraroy/UltimateAndroidReference/README.md

 * [InstaBug](https://www.bugsnag.com/) - The top apps in the world rely on Instabug for beta testing, user engagement and crash reporting.
 Gather feedback from your beta testers and have live conversations with your users
 * [Bugsnag](https://www.bugsnag.com/) - Monitor application errors to improve customer experiences and code quality

-## Databases
-* [Realm](https://github.com/realm/realm-java) - Realm is a mobile database: a replacement for SQLite & ORMs
-* [SQL Brite](https://github.com/square/sqlbrite) - A lightweight wrapper around SQLiteOpenHelper which introduces reactive stream semantics to SQL operations
-* [DBFLow](https://github.com/Raizlabs/DBFlow) - A blazing fast, powerful, and very simple ORM android database library that writes database code for you
-* [ActiveAndroid](https://github.com/pardom/ActiveAndroid) - Active record style SQLite persistence for Android
-* [Firebase Realtime Database](https://firebase.google.com/docs/database/) - Store and sync data with our NoSQL cloud database.
-Data is synced across all clients in realtime, and remains available when your app goes offline

 ## Debugging
 * [LeakCanary](https://github.com/square/leakcanary) - A memory leak detection library for Android and Java